How to replay data

 To replay persisted data into a topic

 You can only replay persisted data, so you need to persist a topic first.
-In your Quix workspace, select
+In your Quix environment, select

 Topics in the left-hand sidebar to list all your topics.
 Ensure the topic you want to persist has persistence switched on, as shown in the following screenshot:

-Pipeline in your Quix workspace, and then to create a new replay, click
+Pipeline in your Quix environment, and then to create a new replay, click

 Add new in the top right corner: